-A multidisciplinarian with a ton of practical experience, Nova began her career in fine art immersed in artist representation; exhibit curation; and archiving while pursuing her own art.
-This experience, though valuable in many ways, also inspired the longing to create work with a purpose beyond personal statement and a place beyond gallery walls.
-To that she abandoned the contemporary art world, became a bartender, and pursued her Master’s in medical illustration.
+After graduating cum laude with her BA in studio art, Nova began her career immersed in the contemporary art world.
+This experience, though valuable in many ways, also inspired the longing to create art with a purpose beyond personal statement and a place beyond gallery walls.

-Besides drawing bones and organs, she loves sketching, birds, flowers, and insects in the field, riding anything on two wheels, exploring every corner of a new city and if you ever have the opportunity, her perfect Manhattan remains nothing short of that.
+Besides drawing bones and organs, she loves sketching, birds, flowers, and insects in the field, riding anything on two wheels, exploring every corner of a new city, and still geeks out at an art museum whenever possible.

 San Francisco State University (B.A. – Studio Art, Painting & New Media)